Daniel Chapter 4

 4:25 That

-you shall be driven from men, and you shall live with the beasts of the field, and they shall make you to eat grass as oxen, and they shall washed you with the dew of heaven, and seven times shall pass over you, until you know that the Most High rules in the kingdom of men, and gives it to whoever He wills.
+you shall be driven from men, and you shall live with the animals of the field, and they shall make you to eat grass as oxen, and they shall washed you with the dew of heaven, and seven times shall pass over you, until you know that the Most High rules in the kingdom of men, and gives it to whoever He wills.

 4:26 And as they commanded to leave the stump of the tree roots; your kingdom shall be loyal to you, after that you shall have realized that Heaven rules.